bkusuma/kaggle-competition-template/README.md

 - After using the template and cloning the repo, replace _{competition-slug}_ in the input directory with the slug from the competition you're working on
   - e.g. for [kaggle.com/competitions/`titanic`](https://www.kaggle.com/competitions/`titanic`), the slug would be "titanic"
   - also upload the competition data to this folder
-- Since the GitHub structure doesn't perfectly line up with Kaggle's, you will need to add "`..`" preceding filepaths in code from Kaggle notebooks
+- Since the GitHub structure doesn't perfectly line up with Kaggle's, you will need to prepend filepath with "`../..`"
-  - e.g. `'/kaggle/input/titanic/train.csv'` from a Kaggle notebook becomes `'../kaggle/input/titanic/train.csv'` for a Jupyter notebook in the "working" directory.
+  - e.g. `'/kaggle/input/titanic/`train.csv' from a Kaggle notebook becomes `'../../kaggle/input/titanic/`train.csv' for a Jupyter notebook in the "working" directory.

 ****